August 4, 2021, 9am – 12:30pm

 Trainer: Kristin Dempsey, LMFT, LPCC, EdD

 The Motivational Interviewing Basics training is designed to prepare clinicians, case managers, and care managers to use a strategic client-centered approach to assist clients in finding the motivation to change.
 This workshop will discuss the basic motivational interviewing concepts and will help providers learn the necessary skills to engage clients in the behavioral change process and help reach their goals.
-The training will focus on change topics typical for adolescents, adults, seniors, and families seeking clinical and case management services.
-Training participants will leave with the tools to immediately use Motivational Interviewing skills in your current work environment.
+The training will focus on skills for promoting healthier choices during a public health crisis and topics typical for adolescents, adults, seniors, and families seeking clinical and case management services.

 April 2, 2020